amazon-science/nl2sql-omop-cdm/README.md

 ### Data Preparation
 Before you start model training, you need to have the data splits (train/validation/test) ready in CSV format.
 Each split has at least two columns (`unfolded_questions` for the input questions and `query` for the model's output query template.

+The dataset splits used in this POC are provided in this repo at the root directory under `data/folded_questions`.
+However these csv data contain the folded version of the equivalent questions.
+So, you will need to unfold all the input equivalent questions for it to be ready for model development.
+Please open the `prepare_data.ipynb`, update the input and output data paths and run it.

 ### Model Training
 To fine-tune the WikiSQL pretrained T5 model, you first need to update the model configuration file `t5_config.py`.
 Especially, you need to specify the input `data_dir` and `output_dir` for input data and model output directory respectively.
 At least, you need update the following: